 One Stop Centre Scheme Popularly known as ‘Sakhi,’ it was implemented on 1st April 2015 with the ‘Nirbhaya’ fund.
-The One Stop Centres are established at various locations in India for providing shelter, police desk, legal, medical and counselling services to victims of violence under one roof integrated with a 24-hour Helpline.
+The One Stop Centres are established at various locations in India.
+These provide shelter, police desk, legal, medical and counselling services to victims of violence under one roof integrated with a 24-hour Helpline.
 The toll-free helpline number is 181.

 Working Women Hostels: The objective of the scheme is to promote the availability of safe and conveniently located accommodation for working women, with daycare facility for their children, wherever possible, in urban, semi-urban, or even rural areas where employment opportunity for women exist.